Pantry Categories List

-Before you know for sure if a setup will work for you and your family, you will want to let things coast for a while.
-I suggest a full month letting your family use the pantry without much coaching.
-This will really let you see what, if any, changes need to be made.
+Before you know if a setup will work for you and your family, you will want to let things coast for a while.
+I suggest a full month of allowing your family use the pantry without much coaching.
+This will let you see what, if any, changes need to be made.

 How will you know if your pantry categories are working?

 If your pantry is still put away after a few weeks, then it is safe to say you are on the right track.
-If, however, you are seeing food in the wrong bin, or piles on the shelf and floor, that is your cue to adjust to make it easier for everyone to keep up with.
+If, however, you see food in the wrong bin or piles on the shelf and floor, that is your cue to adjust to make it easier for everyone to keep up with.

 A few extra food pantry categories to consider.

-- Every now and then we may purchase items at the store that we don’t routinely use.
-Rather than letting them get lost in a bin that doesn’t quite fit, you can set up a bin labeled “New This Week”.
+- Every now and then, we may purchase items at the store that we don’t routinely use.
+Rather than letting them get lost in a bin that doesn’t quite fit, you can set up a container labeled “New This Week.”

-- Another bin option is for any foods that are getting close to their expiration date.
+- Another bin option is for any foods getting close to their expiration date.
 This is when having a bin labeled “Use This Week” can be quite useful.
-When creating a meal plan take this bin into consideration and never toss expired food again.
+When creating a meal plan, consider this bin and never toss expired food again.